 Cookies on the Healthspan site

-Firstly, have a feel of your pet's ribs - are they easy to feel, or do you have to press through a layer of fat first?
+First, have a feel of your pet's ribs – are they easy to feel, or do you have to press through a layer of fat first?
 If you look at your pet from the side and from above, do they have a waistline?
 (In longer-haired breeds, try running your hands down their body and feeling for a waistline instead.)

 If you aren't sure if your dog or cat is the correct weight, it's a good idea to ask your vet.
 We don't judge (we know how hard it can be when those soulful eyes beg for treats), but we do offer good advice.

 As with humans, there are huge risks for our pets if they are obese.
 Diabetes is common in overweight pets, especially cats.
 Arthritis is another common problem for cats and particularly dogs, and of course extra weight can put a huge strain on the heart.
-Certain types of cancer are also more common in obese animals, too.
+Certain types of cancer are more common in obese animals, too.

-Many of us show our pets how much we love them by feeding them, but we're often feeding too much.
+Many of us show our pets how much we love them by feeding them, but we're often feeding them too much.
 The first step in any weight loss plan is to reduce the intake of food: cut out fatty treats and replace them with attention or games instead.
 Remember, older pets, or ones who have been neutered, need far fewer calories.